This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Why do you think people use to wear stocking caps to bed?
 This will definitely help you save money this month!

-Eat out of the Cold Room and Pantry
+Eating out of the Pantry to Save Money

 Food prices at the grocery store are at the highest levels of the year during the winter.
 Add to that all the weather related problems affecting crops still in the ground.